-Helping children with disability or chronic conditions deal with anxiety
+Helping children with disability or chronic conditions manage anxiety

-There are many practical things you can do to support your child with disability or a chronic health condition through anxiety.
+There are many practical things you can do to help your child with disability or a chronic health condition manage anxiety.

-Many of these are the same things you’d do for any child with anxiety.
-They include acknowledging your child’s fear, gently encouraging your child to do things she feels anxious about, and praising her when she tries to face her fears.
+Many of these are the same things you’d do for all children with anxiety.
+They include acknowledging your child’s fear, gently encouraging your child to do things they feel anxious about, and praising them when they try to face their fears.

 There are some extra things you can do to help your child with disability or a chronic condition.

-- Give your child developmentally appropriate information about his condition or disability.
-Give him more information as he gets older.
+- Give your child developmentally appropriate information about their condition or disability.
+Give your child more information as they get older.
 Without accurate information, children often imagine the worst.

 - Plan for procedures.
-Does your child do better with several days to prepare, or does he worry if he has too much notice?
-Help your child plan and think about what strategies he can use to help him cope with procedures.
+Does your child do better with several days to prepare, or does your child worry if they have too much notice?
+Help your child plan and think about what strategies they can use to help them cope with procedures.

 - Try to make treatments fun.
-You could play music or find ways to turn them into games.
+You could play music or find ways to turn treatments into games.

 Relationships and feelings